clark-ewerton/wex-case-job-selenium-restassured-amazon/README.md

 * Docker installed
 * Start the Grid running the following command as for example:
   * `docker-compose up -d

+#### specs
+Request and Response specifications used by the api tests The class `InitialStepsSpec` set the basePath, baseURI, and contentType for the custom specs.

 ### Configuration files
 This project uses a library called [Owner](http://owner.aeonbits.org/).
 You can find the class related to the property